Bear Lake Bucket List

-The kids picked out 2 boards and a little pink kayak because, pink!
+The kids picked out 2 boards and a little pink kayak because of pink!
 We all had a blast!
 Even the baby(1) loved being on the water.
-After a couple hours of paddling around the lake we were ready to head back to the ranch.
+After a couple of hours of paddling around the lake, we were ready to head back to the ranch.
 We just pulled the boards onto the beach and that was that.
 They brought them back up to the shop/shed for the next lucky adventurer.

 - No shade.
 Pack an umbrella or canopy